aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-documents/render-complex-parts-of-a-word-document-into-the-image/_index.md

 {{< /tabs >}}
 ## SDK Examples

-The code examples of using this REST API with various SDKs are presented below:
+A set of short code examples, demonstrating how to use this REST API with various SDKs, is presented below:

 **Case 1: Renders Page to Specified Format**